More than 25 top universities in Africa feature in the Times Higher Education’s World University Rankings 2018.

 Academic research and teaching is spread across five faculties: commerce, engineering and the built environment, health sciences, law and management, science and humanities.

 Through the Wits Donald Gordon Medical Centre, the medical school trains more specialists than any other university in southern Africa.

 Wits Disability Unit is a flagship centre ensuring higher education is accessible to disabled students, caregivers and others in need of special provisions.

-Among the university’s many achievements, it designed Africa’s first microsatellite in 1999.
+Among the university’s many achievements was designing Africa’s first microsatellite in 1999.

 Teaching at the university is split between four campuses, with the main one in Stellenbosch and the others nearby.

-There are around 150 academic departments within 10 faculties, and many other research centres.
+There are about 150 academic departments within 10 faculties, and many other research centres.

-In addition to an extensive library system, the university has a conservatory with two concert halls, home of the Stellenbosch University Choir – the oldest South African choir.
+In addition to an extensive library system, the university has a conservatory with two concert halls, home of the Stellenbosch University Choir – believed to be South Africa’s oldest choir.

-The youngest university in the top five was formed from a merger between the University of Natal and the University of Durban-Westville in 2004.
+The youngest university in the top five was formed out of a merger between the University of Natal and the University of Durban-Westville in 2004.